 Automotive Collision Repair (ACR)

-From the moment you step into the state-of-the-art workshop, you will receive hands-on training in many aspects of automotive collision repair including: shop safety, non-structural body repair, advanced body repair, and advanced painting and refinishing.
+From the moment you step into the state-of-the-art workshop, you will receive hands-on training in many aspects of automotive collision repair including shop safety, non-structural body repair, advanced body repair, and advanced painting and refinish.
 Basic instruction focuses on the Automotive Service Excellence (A.S.E.)
 Task List, which is designed to meet A.S.E. standards.
 If you have good manual dexterity, hand-eye coordination, and are ready for hard, physical work, this program can lead you to rewarding occupation both professionally and financially.

 Automotive Service Technology (AST)

 This is one of the most rapidly advancing technologies in the world with many opportunities for skilled technicians.
 You will be trained in engine repair, electrical, engine performance, air conditioning, brakes, steering and suspension systems.
 Basic instruction focuses on the A.S.E.
 Task List.
 Auto Service offers hands-on experience including live-work projects and using specialized tools.